Final report for YENC20-146

 - Increase sustainable farming skills by understanding the role hogs play in the health of land and other animals.

 - Empower students to be decision makers for small agri-business, embracing sustainable practices.
 Develop agricultural economics knowledge through price determination, marketing and distribution of resulting pork products.

 - Give students hands-on experience in pork production: farrowing, lactation, weaning, piglet processing (ear notching, vaccinations, castrations), parasite/disease control/prevention, winter preparation, feed formulation, stocking rate calculations, water management and finishing.

 - Share project by teaching younger students, family farm visits, social media and presentation at community restaurant featuring our pork products.

 Educational & Outreach Activities

-The project will be featured in the April 8, 2021 CAPS e-newsletter which goes to a 9,000+ member distribution list.
+The project was featured in the Newsletter April 22 and Newsletter May 20 CAPS e-newsletter which goes to a 9,000+ member distribution list.
 Recipients include current students, alumni, parents and business partners.

 Increase knowledge of sustainable farming practices.

 Hands-on experience in pork production: breeding/AI, farrowing, lactation, weaning, piglet processing, parasite/disease control/prevention, winter preparation, feed formulation, stocking rate calculations, water management and finishing.